Battle of Salamis (306 BC): Siege of Salamis and Ptolemy's arrival in Cyprus

 In the meantime, in response to his brother's appeals, Ptolemy himself had sailed from Alexandria at the head of his fleet.
 He arrived at Paphus, on the western coast of Cyprus, at the head of 140 warships, (Note: This number is given by Diodorus Siculus (20.49.2) as well as Polyaenus (Stratagems in War, 4.7.7), while Plutarch (Demetrius, 16.1) mentions 150 warships.) all quadriremes and quinqueremes, and of over 10,000 men on 200 transports.
 According to Plutarch, Ptolemy issued an ultimatum to Demetrius to leave Cyprus, while the latter countered with the offer that he would do so, if Ptolemy were to withdraw his garrisons from the cities of Sicyon and Corinth in Greece.

-Ptolemy decided to try to make a night dash from Citium, round Cape Greko, to Salamis, hoping to surprise Demetrius and combine his fleet with his brother’s sixty ships so they could then outnumber Demetrius.
-Demetrius, however, informed of Ptolemy's arrival, took steps in order to prevent this from happening: he equipped his ships with missile-throwers, brought aboard his best troops as marines, and sailed his fleet to anchor just outside the harbour of the city, bottling up Menelaus in the harbour and interposing himself between the two enemy fleets.
+Ptolemy decided to try to make a night dash from Kition, round Cape Greco, to Salamis, hoping to surprise Demetrius and combine his fleet with his brother’s sixty ships so they could then outnumber Demetrius.
+Demetrius, however, informed of Ptolemy's arrival, took steps to prevent this from happening; he equipped his ships with missile-throwers, brought aboard his best troops as marines, and sailed his fleet to anchor just outside the harbour of the city, bottling up Menelaus in the harbour and interposing himself between the two enemy fleets.
 This meant that Demetrius took a calculated risk that he would be able to defeat Ptolemy before Menelaus could sail out of the harbour and attack him in the rear.